“Hey, you there!”

 “Easily the best Black Friday campaign in the world”

 (By the way, want to get these emails for yourself?
-Chuck your details in the box below and I’ll add you to the list)
+You can opt in for my email list at the link below)

 But my new, fun way of writing sales emails doesn’t just get fan mail …